1. NON-RACE RULES

 3.5 Restart Rules

 3.5.1.
 In the event of a caution period, the league will follow iRacing's default restart procedures unless specified otherwise.
-Participants are expected to maintain caution speed and follow instructions from race control.
+Participants are expected to maintain cautiou speed and follow instructions from race control.
 You cannot change lanes until you have crossed the start line.
 Initial Race Starts are always controlled by the leader of the inside lane.
 Passing before the designated point may result in penalties or loss of positions.

 3.5.2.
 During any in-race restarts, the leader will have lane choice for the front row.
-The leader must decide when the one to green command is flown.
+The leader must decide when the one-to-green command is flown.

 3.6 Caution Rules

 3.6.1.
 During the caution period, the league will follow the standard iRacing default caution procedures unless specified otherwise.
-Caution periods will never be accelerated, incase drivers are left with damage from the cause of caution.
+Caution periods will never be accelerated, in case drivers are left with damage from the cause of caution.
 We like to allow them time to fix those repairs before falling too far behind.

 3.6.2.
 Pit stops are permitted during cautions (obviously).
 Participants must adhere to the pit entry and exit lines as defined by iRacing.
 Speeding in the pit lane or causing an unsafe pit release may result in penalties.
 We will not clear these penalties.